markatwork1/Firstdrafts/Uniswap Weekly Update 19-11-21.md

 - New discussion posted in Uniswap governance with community's thoughts on the first UNI airdrop

-- Web3 Jam Hackathon is ongoing and will go through November 24thth
+- Web3 Jam Hackathon is ongoing and will go through November 24th

-- BED Inf

 ### New Discussions